Medically reviewed by Drugs.com. Last updated on Mar 31, 2023.

-The dosage and administration of JANTOVEN must be individualized for each patient according to the patient's INR response to the drug.
+The dosage and administration of JANTOVEN must be individualized for each patient according to the patient's International Normalized Ratio (INR) response to the drug.
 Adjust the dose based on the patient's INR and the condition being treated.
-Consult the latest evidence-based clinical practice guidelines from the American College of Chest Physicians (ACCP) to assist in the determination of the duration and intensity of anticoagulation with JANTOVEN [see References (15)].
+Consult the latest evidence-based clinical practice guidelines regarding the duration and intensity of anticoagulation for the indicated conditions.

 Recommended Target INR Ranges and Durations for Individual Indications